 Americans use mold, but the British use mould.

-You can remember to use mould in the U.K. since both mould and mold contain a U.
+You can remember to use mould in the U.K. since both mould and United Kingdom contain a U.

 Now that you know the difference between these two words, be sure to check this site for all your other word choice questions.